-Cheryl Wong Po Foo, PhD, Director of Clinical Development at Audentes Therapeutics, is responsible for the advancement of the clinical development program for Pompe disease.
-Alexandra Butler, Pompe disease patient, teacher and member of the Canadian Association of Pompe (CAP) talked with her about Audentes, gene therapy and the Fortis clinical trial.
+Cheryl Wong Po Foo, PhD, Director of Clinical Development at Astellas Gene Therapies (formerly Audentes Therapeutics), is responsible for the advancement of the clinical development program for Pompe disease.
+Alexandra Butler, Pompe disease patient, teacher and member of the Canadian Association of Pompe (CAP) talked with her about Astellas, gene therapy and the Fortis clinical trial.

-Audentes Therapeutics is developing genetic medicines with the potential to deliver transformative value for patients.
-Audentes is investigating a muscle-directed gene therapy approach to treat Pompe disease.
+Astellas Gene Therapies is developing genetic medicines with the potential to deliver transformative value for patients.
+Astellas is investigating a muscle-directed gene therapy approach to treat Pompe disease.
 The goal of the muscle-directed approach is to express GAA directly within muscle tissues, preferentially skeletal and cardiac muscle, which are the tissues most affected by the disease.

 About Cheryl Wong Po Foo, PhD